sismics/docs/README.md

 How to build Docs from the sources
 ------------------------------------

-Prerequisites: JDK 7, Maven 3
+Prerequisites: JDK 7, Maven 3, Tesseract 3.02

 Docs is organized in several Maven modules: